Osmund Scott

 The Hon.
 Osmund Scott (24 March 1876 – 9 September 1948) was an English cricketer.

-He played for Gloucestershire in 1905.
-Scott was also a golfer; he was runner-up in the 1905 Amateur Championship.
+Early life

-Osmund Scott was the son of John Scott, 3rd Earl of Eldon, and the fifth of seven children.
+In 1876, Scott was born in Wareham, Dorset.
+He was the son of John Scott, 3rd Earl of Eldon, and the fifth of seven children.
 He attended Winchester College.
-Among his siblings were Lady Margaret Scott, an early women's golf champion, and Michael Scott, who won the Amateur Championship in 1933.
-He married Mary Cecilia Stuart, and had seven children of his own.
+Among his siblings were Lady Margaret Scott, an early women's golf champion, and Michael Scott, who won The Amateur Championship in 1933.

+Career

+In 1905, Scott played cricket for Gloucestershire.
+Scott was also a golfer; he was runner-up at the 1905 Amateur Championship.

 Scott served in World War I between 1916 and 1918 with the Royal Army Service Corps.

+Personal life

+Scott married Mary Cecilia Stuart.
+They had seven children.